wbraynen/lighthouse-api/README.md

 ![Screenshot](screenshot.png)

-Welcome to lighthouse-api, the queryable REST API for philphd.org :-).
-This REST API provides a number of endpoints which return data from the National Research Council's 2006 study.
-The data is returned in a JSON format.
+lighthouse-api is a queryable REST API.
+It provides a number of endpoints which return data from the National Research Council's 2006 study.
+The data is returned in JSON format.

 You can either query the data directly, build a GUI (e.g. a iOS app or a search engine in the form of a website) that consumes these endpoints, or you can even mirror this service and modify it to fit your needs as you see fit.